Oyinbanky/Dano-Airlines-Satisfaction-Analysis/README.md

 - What impact do delays have on passenger satisfaction?

-- Which in-flight services are most strongly associated with dissatisfaction?
+- Which in flight services are most strongly associated with dissatisfaction?

 - What KPIs should Dano Airlines track to monitor improvement?